Using conversion values

 - Track and optimize your campaigns' return on investment

 - Use flexible bidding strategies, such as target return on ad spend (ROAS).
-We recommend you select "All" in your conversion counting settings if this is the case.
-If you select "Unique," only one value is counted, even if a customer converts more than once.
+We recommend you select "Every" in your conversion counting settings if this is the case.
+If you select "One," only one value is counted, even if a customer converts more than once.

 Setting up a dynamic value requires the support of a web developer, someone who can integrate dynamic values with the